loopwerk/loopwerk.io/content/articles/2010-05-16-book-review-head-first-iphone-development.md

-# Book review: Head First iPhone Development
-- tags: review, iOS
+tags: review, iOS
-- review: Head First iPhone Development
+review: Head First iPhone Development
-- rating: 3.5
+rating: 3.5

-In a previous blogentry I wrote about some great online resources I found to get started with iPhone development.
+summary: In a previous blogentry I wrote about some great online resources I found to get started with iPhone development.
 I read the C and Objective-C introductions, watched the first 12 or so episodes of the Stanford courses and did the assignments that went along with it.
 Well, at least I tried to do all the assignments, but they were not easy with just the information from the taped lectures.
 There is a ton of information in them, but are kind of boring to watch, and you don't learn that well from slides.

----
+# Book review: Head First iPhone Development
 **Head First iPhone Development**
 _Dan Pilone & Tracey Pilone_
 _O'Reilly_